Technigo/project-movies/README.md

 After sketching the components on paper, and planning on what to include in which, I started building them in React.
 Once the components and some test content was there I fetched data from themoviedb.org's API.
 Styling happened last and was inspired by Netflix.

-Next thing to implement: error handling for all movie API endpoints, back to movies link from movie and a similar movies page.
+If I would have had more time: error handling for all movie API endpoints (what happens if there is no backdrop img for example), back to movies link and and a similar movies page.

 ## View it live